-Club Ed takes place during the lunch period and is a quiet place for students to finish assignments they did not complete for homework.
-Students are expected to report to Club Ed with their lunch as quickly as possible at the beginning of lunch.
+Club Ed takes place during lunch and is a quiet place for students to finish assignments or if they did not complete for homework.
+Students are expected to report to Club Ed only after lunch is eaten and report to Room 21.
+If Club Ed is required, it can also be completed after school in the same room as detention.